212: Godzilla vs. Megalon

 This is a line from the 1989 film Batman, spoken by the Joker (played by Jack Nicholson).

-This is a line from the 1966 television series Batman, starring Adam West as Batman and Burt Ward as Robin.
+This is a line from the pilot episode of the 1966 television series Batman, starring Adam West as Batman and Burt Ward as Robin.
 (Robin is reporting that the Batmobile is ready to move out.)

 I’m not pretty, but I get me there.

 “It’s ugly, but it gets you there” is an old Volkswagen advertising slogan from 1969.

 Now why is Pavarotti holding these guys hostage?

 Luciano Pavarotti (1935-2007) was a widely respected and popular operatic tenor who has been performing regularly at the Metropolitan Opera since 1971.
 He has also toured widely in concerts and made numerous television appearances.